How Do You Secure Your Virtual Assets and Find the Best Exchange?

 Exchanges are not novice-friendly

 If you only just started to learn about Bitcoin, you probably need to start with an easy exchange.
-In fact, you actually don't need to know the difference between a limit, and stop-limit orders, to buy your first Ethereum, EOS or PLBT.
+In fact, you actually don't need to know the difference between limit, and stop-limit orders, to buy your first Ethereum, EOS, or PLBT.
 Virtual asset exchange services primarily target traders, who usually need a wide array of instruments to maintain portfolios, follow strategies and above all – speculate.

 But for normal people, complicated interfaces and unfamiliar terms will not help but will actually ruin the whole experience of virtual assets.
 Indeed, it can be challenging.
 Recent studies showed that in 2018, 66% of Europeans heard about crypto assets, yet only 9% of them bought some.
 One of the main reasons behind low investments is that people don’t know how virtual assets work.
 Normal people are familiar with "normal" money.
 And only very few exchanges allow the buying and selling of virtual assets for euros and dollars.
 Others rely on surrogates like Tether (USDT) or USD Coin (USDC) due to a lack of required licenses to offer so-called fiat (euros or dollars) trading services).